 Packaging

 Extraction plugins are packaged as OCI images (also known as Docker images).
 The OCI images are labeled with the PluginInfo.
-To automate packaging of a Python plugin and labeling the OCI image, the Extraction Plugin SDK comes with two utility applications: label_plugin, and the deprecated build_plugin.
+To automate packaging of a Python plugin and labeling the OCI image, the Extraction Plugin SDK comes with three utility applications: label_plugin, build_plugin and build_plugin_ci.

 To package a plugin, make sure that the Extraction Plugins SDK is installed, as well as Docker.
 Next build and label your plugin as described in the following sections.